-The Information Systems and Technology Certificate of Completion is designed to provide the core requirements to meet the training needs for small business entry-level positions that require a variety of computer skills.
+The Information Systems and Technology Certificate of Completion is designed to provide the core technical requirements to meet the training needs for small business entry-level positions that require a variety of computer skills and information/digital literacy.
 Students have the flexibility of completing their choice of coursework in preparation for a variety of industry certifications.
 This certificate is available completely online depending upon the student's choice of classes.
 Please see an Academic Advisor for assistance.